rahjooh/boofweb/docs/describe.md

 - **`src/app/layout.tsx`**
   - Imports the Geist font families so typography is consistent across the app.
-  - Sets the `metadata` object, naming the app "Cryptotrade Experience Console" and describing its purpose.
+  - Sets the `metadata` object, naming the app "Boofshop Experience Console" and describing its purpose.
 Next.js uses this for `<title>` tags and SEO defaults.
   - Wraps everything in `AppProviders` and renders the `SiteHeader`, a centered `<main>` container, and a footer with product copy.

 - **`src/components/site-header.tsx`**